All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 \subsection{Universal quantum computation}

 Independent of a physical realization, there are various choices for encoding and processing quantum information.
-The most common one is that based on qubits (DV approach, which also includes qudits).
+The most common one is that based on qubits and qudits, commonly referred to as DV approach.
 Another one is that exploiting continuous quantum variables, as, for instance, given in a quantized harmonic oscillator, typically referred to as a ``qumode''.
 Such latter schemes, processing qumodes, are also known as CV quantum information processing or computing.
 In either approach, DV or CV, distinct models of universal quantum computing have been proposed, most notably the circuit model \cite{NielsenChuang, LLoyd1999} based on a reversible sequence of unitary gate operations and the measurement-based model \cite{Raussendorf2001, Menicucci2006} based on an irreversible sequence of measurements performed on a universal, so-called cluster state.

-Let us start with quantum computing for qubits.
-Though of DV nature, based on a finite, small, two-dimensional Hilbert space, even a single-qubit pure state, in principle, contains infinite information encoded into the continuous coefficients of an arbitrary superposition specifying, for instance, a particular point on the qubit's Bloch sphere.
-More generally, the set of unitary operations applicable to a system of many qubits is uncountable.
-However, towards robust and fault-tolerant processing, a quantum computer is supposed to employ only a small and thus finite number of gates.
-This is not possible, hence one must settle for a compromise: a set of gates is called universal, if it can approximate any multi-qubit operation to arbitrary precision.
-The most common universal gate set is